tommwa/sc2barcodewho/README.md

 > > C:\Windows\System32\cmd.exe
 >
 > We want to ADD to this to activate the correct environment using /k and the full path to the activate file.
-> You can open the file explorer, go to sc2BarcodeDecoder, enter the venv folder, enter Scripts and copy this path.
+> You can open the file explorer, go to sc2BarcodeDecoder, enter the scvenv folder, enter Scripts and copy this path.
 > Also add the "\activate" since this is the script that we want to run to activate the environment.
 > It will look something like:<br />
 > (don't just copy, remember to switch to your own folder path)
 >
-> > C:\Windows\System32\cmd.exe /k C:\Users\YOUR-USERNAME\sc2BarcodeWho\venv\Scripts\activate
+> > C:\Windows\System32\cmd.exe /k C:\Users\YOUR-USERNAME\sc2BarcodeWho\scvenv\Scripts\activate
 >
-> Again try the shortcut, it should now show that you are in the environment (venv).
+> Again try the shortcut, it should now show that you are in the environment (scvenv).
 >
 > Finally, we can run the program by writing into this command prompt
 >